rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 For more information about the `macro` parser's implementation, see the comments in [`compiler/rustc_expand/src/mbe/macro_parser.rs`][code_mp].

-### `macro`s and Macros 2.0

-There is an old and mostly undocumented effort to improve the MBE system, give it more hygiene-related features, better scoping and visibility rules, etc. There hasn't been a lot of work on this recently, unfortunately.
-Internally, `macro` `macro`s use the same machinery as today's MBEs; they just have additional syntactic sugar and are allowed to be in namespaces.

 ## Procedural Macros

-Procedural `macro`s are also expanded during parsing, as mentioned above.
-However, they use a rather different mechanism.
-Rather than having a parser in the compiler, procedural `macro`s are implemented as custom, third-party crates.
-The compiler will compile the proc `macro` crate and specially annotated functions in them (i.e. the proc `macro` itself), passing them a stream of tokens.

-The proc `macro` can then transform the token stream and output a new token stream, which is synthesized into the `AST`.
+Procedural `macro`s are also expanded during parsing.
+However, rather than having a parser in the compiler, `proc macro`s are implemented as custom, third-party crates.
+The compiler will compile the `proc macro` crate and specially annotated functions in them (i.e. the `proc macro` itself), passing them a stream of tokens.
+A `proc macro` can then transform the token stream and output a new token stream, which is synthesized into the `AST`.

-It's worth noting that the token stream type used by proc `macro`s is _stable_, so `rustc` does not use it internally (since our internal data structures are unstable).
-The compiler's token stream is [`rustc_ast::tokenstream::TokenStream`][rustcts], as previously.
+The token stream type used by `proc macro`s is _stable_, so `rustc` does not use it internally.
+The compiler's (unstable) token stream is defined in [`rustc_ast::tokenstream::TokenStream`][rustcts].
 This is converted into the stable [`proc_macro::TokenStream`][stablets] and back in [`rustc_expand::proc_macro`][pm] and [`rustc_expand::proc_macro_server`][pms].
-Because the Rust ABI is unstable, we use the C ABI for this conversion.
+Since the Rust ABI is currently unstable, we use the C ABI for this conversion.

 [tsmod]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/index.html
 [rustcts]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/struct.TokenStream.html